 The brief should indicate that it is an appeal brief, and include information identifying the application in which it is filed, namely, the applicant's name, the serial number and filing date of the application, and the mark sought to be registered.
+[Note 6.]
+An appeal brief should include an alphabetical index of cited cases [Note 7], and the case citation should include a citation to The United States Patent Quarterly (USPQ) if the case has appeared in that publication.
+See TBMP § 101.03 and TBMP § 1203.02(f).
 [Note 8.]
-When referring to the record, the applicant and examining attorney should cite to the prosecution history for the application, currently the TSDR database.
-Citation format should be by date, name of the paper under which the evidence was submitted and the page number in the electronic record, for example: November 4, 2013 Office Action, TSDR p.
-2. The Examining Attorney and applicant may cite to the TSDR record in .pdf format, but must indicate that they are doing so in their brief.
+The brief need not include the formal requirements, such as a table of contents and description of the record, of a trial brief.
 [Note 9.]
-Where appropriate, reference to the TTABVUE entry and page number, e.g., 1 TTABVUE 2, should also be used.
+If such items are included, however, they will count as part of the twenty-five page limit.

+If a great deal of evidence has been submitted during the examination/prosecution of the application, in the respective briefs the applicant and the examining attorney are encouraged to highlight the most probative evidence.
 [Note 10.]

-A case citation should include a citation to The United States Patent Quarterly (USPQ) if the case has appeared in that publication.
+The brief should not include a proposed amendment, a request for remand, or a request for an oral hearing, within the body of the brief.
 [Note 11.]
-SeeTBMP § 101.03 and TBMP § 1203.02(f).
-The brief need not include the formal requirements, such as a table of contents and description of the record, of a trial brief.
-[Note 12.]
-If such items are included, however, they will count as part of the twenty-five page limit.

-If a great deal of evidence has been submitted during the examination/prosecution of the application, in the respective briefs, the applicant and the examining attorney are encouraged to highlight the most probative evidence.
-[Note 13.]

-The content of the brief should not include a proposed amendment, a request for remand, or a request for an oral hearing.
-[Note14.]
-Such requests should be filed by separately captioned papers or the Board may not consider them.
-[Note 15.]
-SeeTBMP § 1205.01, TBMP § 1207.02 and TBMP § 1216.
+Such requests should be filed by separately captioned papers.
+See TBMP § 1205.01, TBMP § 1207.02 and TBMP § 1216.